 5. Top a pretty summer dress with a long cozy boyfriend cardigan.

 6. Transition with a pair of suede booties, and wear them with bare legs to show off your tanned legs a little longer.

 7. Add a ¾ or long-sleeved shirt under your sleeveless summer dress.

-9. Swap your pink, coral and French manicures for neutral beige or shimmery metallic.
+9. Swap your pink, coral, and French manicures for a neutral beige or shimmery metallic.

-10. Add a faux fur vest to a year round, neutral-colored jeans.
-Tie the look together with open-toe booties that still hint at it’s not quite full on fall yet.
+10. Add a faux fur vest to year-round, neutral-colored jeans.
+Tie the look together with open-toe booties that still hint at its not quite full-on fall yet.